dfki-ric-underactuated-lab/design_controller_cooptimization_acrobot/scripts/README.md

 ### verification.py

-This script verifies the ROA ellipse by testing a grid of start states in the (q1, q1, 0, 0)-plane.
+This script verifies the ROA ellipse by testing a grid of start states in the (q1, qw, 0, 0)-plane with the najafi method.
 The plot shows green points when the corresponding start state belongs to the ROA and red points if not.
 The projected ellipse is plotted alongside these points.

+### verification\_simulation.py

+This scrips verifies the ROA ellipse by simuating the acrobot dynamics with the LQR controller from starting states sampled from within the ellipse.